SSO Integration for Digital Business Card Creation: A Practical Alternative to AD Sync

 Only users signing in through configured, approved domains are eligible for automatic card creation.
 This keeps provisioning aligned with existing access controls and makes it easier to audit who has been issued a card and why.

-How does SSO-based card creation work in practice?
+How does SSO integration for digital business card creation work in practice?

 At the point of creation, only basic attributes (typically the user’s name and email) are used.
 The employee can then log in to their QRCodeChimp account and complete the remaining profile details, including designation, phone number, company information, website, social media profiles, and profile picture.